 The first thing many donors want to see after they click DONATE is a screen confirming their donation and thanking them.
 The second thing they want to see is a new email in their inbox.
-These confirmations are yet another way to build trust with donors; not only do they indicate that the transaction was completed correctly, they also confirm that the donation went to the right place.
+These confirmations are yet another way to build trust with donors; not only do they indicate that the transaction was completed correctly, but they also confirm that the donation went to the right place.

 With Keela donation forms, you can easily direct donors to a confirmation thank you page and automatically send them a customizable thank you email that includes a tax receipt.
 Conveniently, donors who complete donations have automatically opted into your email communication contact list, which means you can start priming them for their next donation using an email drip campaign.

 Show Donors Their Impact By Sharing Donation Summaries